Thenyen/portfolio-simulator/README.md

 **Max Drawdown** - measures the largest peak-to-trough decline of a portfolio during the backtest period.
 A lower drawdown indicates lower downside risk.

+**CAGR** — measures the mean annual growth rate over the selected time period.
+More meaningful than total return alone as it accounts for the length of the investment.

 ## Project Structure

     portfolio-simulator/